Putting My Toys Away

 Is it nature?
 Is it nurture?
 Did my pony kick me in the head?

-Now I am an old man, and I still don’t know how I got this way.
-But I have some suppositions.
+I am an old man and still don't know what happened.

-First, here’s a small digression.
-Many times, in my accounting career I dealt with guys who cheated others out of their dough.
+First, here's a small digression.
+In my accounting career, I often dealt with guys who cheated others out of their dough.
 I concluded that they stole because of what they heard after holiday dinners.
 I pictured them as a ten-year-old listening to their father and uncles talk about how they financially screwed people.
 That ten-year-old grew up to be a money-grabbing A-hole.

-First, there’s my aunt Dorothy.
-She was married to my father’s brother Roger.
-Dorothy and Roger were my godparents.
-She was less than 5 feet tall – one of those elementary school teachers who were shorter than her students.
+First, there's my aunt Dorothy.
+She was less than 5 feet tall—one of those elementary school teachers who was shorter than her students.

 Dorothy once observed that one woman looked about as happy as a chicken with a severe case of hemorrhoids.
 I also heard dear Dorothy say stuff like: